TheCaliforniaCoder/Foragers-Guide-To-Mushrooms/README.md

 # Build/Code Process

+* Upon starting with Rails, it was evident that I needed two models: one for the user and the other for the mushrooms.
+To implement the authentication process, I incorporated Devise, enabling users to sign up, log in, log out and delete their account.

+(Code snippet of Devise goes here)

+This was my first time using Devise for authentication and I have to say that I was pleased with its capabilities.

-With Rails, I knew immediately that I wanted to create two models: one for the user and one for the mushrooms.
-I used Devise for authentication so the user can sign up, log in, log out and delete their account.
-One user has many mushrooms so I decided to use the 'after_create' callback in Rails so that after a user is created, they find a default set of mushrooms:
+* I wanted each user to have a set list of mushrooms so I decided to use the 'after_create' callback in Rails so that after a user is created, they find a default set of mushrooms:

-* All users have default mushrooms:

 ![Imgur](https://i.imgur.com/R5cqIva.png)

+* Incorporating this feature turned out to be beneficial as it led me to explore the Active Record Callbacks documentation, which offered insights on various callbacks that could be used.
-I used an each method to iterate through each mushroom and display the default mushrooms to each user on the index page.
+* I used an each method to iterate through each mushroom and display the default mushrooms to each user on the index page.

-* From there, each user can find a link to show, edit delete or add a new mushroom
+* From there, each user can find a link to show, edit delete or add a new mushroom:

 ![Imgur](https://i.imgur.com/l14YLge.png)

+* In addition to meeting the specified requirements, I integrated an extra feature that presents a list of tools necessary for users before embarking on a foraging expedition.
+This page also enables users to navigate to other pages on the site.

+(Code snippet tools page)

 # Challenges

-Besides using Ruby on Rails for the first time, I'd say that I would have liked to use Bootstrap from the beginning instead of taking on the task of pure CSS within the time frame.
-I needed to generate a few migrations to alter the tables I had so next time, I'd like to do a bit more planning now that I have a better understanding of Ruby on Rails.
-As for the CSS, I'll be using Bootstrap from now on:
+Apart from my initial experience with Ruby on Rails, I would have preferred to use Bootstrap from the start rather than solely relying on CSS within the given time frame.
+I had to generate some migrations to modify the existing tables, so I plan to do more planning in advance now that I have a better grasp of Ruby on Rails.
+Going forward, I intend to use Bootstrap for CSS purposes:

 ![Imgur](https://i.imgur.com/zLrDNhZ.png)

 # Wins

-I'd say that I learned a lot within this week of using Ruby on Rails.
-All of the mistakes I made showed me exactly what not to do in the future so now I feel more confident starting a new Rails project.
+I would say that this week of working with Ruby on Rails has been a valuable learning experience for me.
+Although I made some mistakes along the way, I now have a clearer understanding of what to avoid in future Rails projects.
+As a result, I feel more confident in my ability to start and successfully complete future projects.

 # Key Learnings & Takeaways

 * To begin with, I underestimated exactly how useful Devise was so I'll definitely be using that in the future!
-* I will NOT be using pure CSS in the limited time frame!
+* I will refrain from using pure CSS for styling within the given time constraints and instead opt for a styling framework.
-* In general, I feel like I have a better understanding of Ruby on Rails and postgresql.
+* Despite the challenges I faced, I believe that I have gained a deeper understanding of Ruby on Rails and PostgreSQL overall.

 # Future Improvements

-As previosuly mentioned, going forward, I know what mistakes not to make in each part of the development process.
-Error driven development is something that boosts my problem solving abilities and requires me to learn more on the way to the solution.
+* As previously stated, I aim to improve the styling to not only be more organized but also to reflect my personal style.
+* I’d also like to improve the structure and organization of the connections between files to optimize performance.